Ninjanaut/AesFileCryptor/README.md

 # AesFileCryptor

-Command Line utility targeting .NET Framework >= 4.6.1.
-Utility can encrypt or decrypt file with symmetric AES cipher.
-Generated key file for crypting contains AES key and initialization vector (IV).
+Utility for encrypting and decrypting files with symmetric cipher (AES).
+Requires .NET Framework >= 4.6.1.

 ## Help